php-dev-br/laravel-doc-pt-br/middleware.md

     php artisan make:middleware CheckAge

 This command will place a new `CheckAge` class within your `app/Http/Middleware` directory.
 In this middleware, we will only allow access to the route if the supplied `age` is greater than 200.
-Otherwise, we will redirect the users back to the `home` URI:
+Otherwise, we will redirect the users back to the `home` URI.

     <?php